 Treat Nappy Rash

 Nappy rash is often seen during teething due to the acidity in the urine.
 Some babies can really suffer in this area so keeping them clean, dry and protected is the best way to tackle any soreness.
 I usually dry my baby by dabbing gently after the bath and then leave him for a while with nappy free time.
 This just seems to allow everything to settle down and then you can reassess the problem.
 Now, I am really not a fan of heavy creams such as Sudocrem.
 I don’t like leaving these just sitting on the skin and I found that with my first baby, it would just cause more mess, it never actually treated the problem and I spent more time wiping him which in turn caused more problems.
-I absolutely love 3 products from Beeutiful which are not only natural and chemical free but they are also light, soak into the skin beautifully and work within 2 days!
-Baby Balm for babies under the age of 3 months, Botty Balm which is for use over 3 months and B-Balm which does actually have to state for use over 3 years as by law tea tree cannot be advised due to lack of research but I have been using at my own discretion and it has worked wonders on both my children (which you can read about here).
-Both B-Balm and Botty Balm are award winning!
+I absolutely love 3 products from Beeutiful which are not only natural and chemical-free but they are also light, soak into the skin beautifully and work within 2 days!
+B-Balm does actually have to state for use over 3 years as by law tea tree cannot be advised due to lack of research but I have been using at my own discretion and it has worked wonders on both my children.
+Both B-Balm and Botty Balm are award-winning!

 Ok, so this is obvious before bed but getting the right nappy will also help with your baby’s comfort.
 Did you know that disposable nappies are made from plastic and contain chemicals?
 Which means that those delicate bottoms are not only being overheated but they may also be further irritated.
 I recently made the swap to reusable nappies and I am so glad I have.
 They are more breathable, they are gentle on their skin, they are more comfortable to wear and I have seen less nappy rash, in fact, he has only been slightly red and this has only been on the days when he has been excessively dribbling.
 At night he is wearing a two-part system from TotsBots called a Bamboozle.
 The nappy fully absorbs all of the urine and the wrap sits over the top to waterproof it.
 It lasts the entire night and he doesn’t wake in any discomfort.